soedinglab/MMseqs2/lib/block-aligner/README.md

 ## Benchmark
 Run `scripts/bench_avx2.sh` or `scripts/bench_wasm.sh` for basic benchmarks.
-See the `scripts` directory for runnable benchmark scripts on real data.
+See the `scripts` directory for more benchmark scripts on real data.
-Most of the actual implementations of the benchmarks are in the `examples` directory.

 ## Data analysis and visualizations
 Use the Jupyter notebook in the `vis/` directory to gather data and plot them.
 An easier way to run the whole notebook is to run the `vis/run_vis.sh` script.
-This reproduces the experiments in the manuscript.

 ## Profiling with MacOS Instruments
 Use